42seeds/0/0/hsari.md

 Primary extended SDA5
 Apt-Aptitude difference
 Requiretty / Difference between tty -pty
+Whats the difference between getent groups and groups?
 ## **:LiCommand: <font color="#7030a0">Commands</font>**
 **Lsblk**
 	lists information about all available or the specified block  devices.